The Superhero Balloons of the Comics Alliance Thanksgiving Parade!

 A favorite among children, the Punisher happily takes the law into his own hands and rains cheery vengeance down upon the the rest of the parade.
 It’s always a highlight of the morning on those magical moments when the wind picks up and carries one of his bullets right smack into the face of one of the other balloons.
 This year, it was Garfield.
 He shouldn’t have taken that hit out on Odie.

 Of course, as ComicsAlliance readers already know, a dead Garfield makes the perfect complement to this year’s newest balloon, Arsenal!
-As the star of one of this year’s most talked-about stories, he’s certainly an eye-catcher, especially among parade-goers who have fond memories of the dynamic cybernetic arm that was cutting edge back when it was on 1992′s Cable balloon.
+As the star of one of our most most beloved stories, he’s certainly an eye-catcher, especially among parade-goers who have fond memories of the dynamic cybernetic arm that was cutting edge back when it was on 1992′s Cable balloon.
 In fact, I’m willing to say that our balloon might actually be better than the character himself; with all the helium we used on this thing, we had no trouble getting him up.

 Unfortunately, the same can’t be said of our friend from the newspaper comic strips, Funky Winkerbean.
 This was originally meant to be the centerpiece of the parade — because really, if there’s one thing that we can all be thankful for, it’s that we’re not Funky Winkerbean — but as it turns out, it’s hard to get something to float when it’s made entirely out of crushing despair.